vigneshwaranr/blog_posts/A_spiritual_journey_into_kafka_producer.md

 * Then it finds out which partition of the topic this data should go to.
   * If the partition id is explicitly specified, it is used.
-  * Otherwise if a custom partitioner is used, that is used to find the partition id.
+  * Otherwise if your custom partitioner is configured, that is used to find the partition id.
   * If one is not configured, the *[default partitioner](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/internals/DefaultPartitioner.java#L54)* is used.
-If a key is provided, the partition will be chosen based on hashing of the key.
-(Skewing can happen if the keys are not evenly distributed).
-Otherwise it does round robin.
+    - If a key is provided, the partition will be chosen by the default partitioner based on hashing the key.
+(Note that if the keys are not evenly distributed, skewing can happen where some partitions receive more data than others).
+    - If a key is not provided, the default partitioner chooses one among the partitions in a round robin manner.

 * Now that it knows which partition to send the data to, it creates the *TopicPartition* POJO.

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/doSend3.png)

-* Passes that and the serialized data to the *RecordAccumulator* and returns a *Future* that will by completed by the *Sender* when it sends over the *ProducerBatch* containing this *ProducerRecord* (and many other records) to the brokers and receives back the response.
+* Passes that and the serialized data to the *RecordAccumulator* and returns a *Future* which will by completed by the *Sender* when it sends over the *ProducerBatch* containing this *ProducerRecord* (and many other records) to the brokers and receives back the response.

 ### That's Awesome!
 Can you explain more on how the accumulator thing works?

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/Level3.png)

-We shall discuss about that and how to configure *batch.size* and *linger.ms* on high scale or high latency.
+We shall discuss about that and how to configure *batch.size* and *linger.ms* on different situations.
 Stay tuned!